 Any size mattress lofted, plus a bit of extra space up in the loft is offered.
 Your custom measurements will be taken at our site visit.
 Cubby staircase, with or without doors, and cabinets/drawers available, price TBD.

-For a larger lofted space, one that includes heavier construction, electrical work, and more cabinetry, then you need something with complexity.
+For a larger lofted space, one that includes heavier construction, electrical work, flooring, painting, etc. then you need something with complexity.

 Bigger "lofted spaces" price at around $80 per square foot.
 We are licensed contractors and can also add cabinetry, electrical, plumbing and other furniture elements to your project.